Back to the home page

 Press Enter.

 f.
 Reboot your computer.
 Then test whether this hack has worked.
-First with the commands you've used at steps b and c: both commands should return a 0 now.
+First with the commands you've used previously at steps b and c: both commands should return a 0 now.

 cat /proc/sys/vm/dirty_bytes